NomadicNibbler/foodtruck_be/README.md

 # Nomadic Nibbler - Back End API

 ## About this Project
-This application exposes an API for serving foodtruck information and geolocation radius information to the front end application.
+This application exposes an API for serving foodtruck information and geolocation radius information to an associated front end application.

 ## Authors
 - **Kyle Schulz**